databendlabs/databend/website/blog/2023-04-01-databend-weekly-87.md

 ### Suggest Function Name on Typos

-Databend has added an intelligent feature that automatically provide the closest matching item when you enter an incorrect function name.
+Databend has added an intelligent feature that automatically provides the closest matching item when you enter an incorrect function name.

 ```sql
 #> select base64(1);